Milkmange/Automation-Announcements/Announcement/20251029CVERecordForm..mdmdatUpdatePURLSupport.md

 ## Impact

-Although an important new feature, the addition of this new PURL support will have limited impact to current CVE record processing for most downstream users and CNAs as the fields are "optional" and the previous fields remain the same.
+The addition of this new PURL support will not have a negative impact on current processing of CVE Records for most downstream users and CNAs as the fields are "optional" and the previous fields remain the same.

 See the [CVE Record Format version 5.2.0 release notes](https://github.com/CVEProject/cve-schema/releases/tag/v5.2.0) for a complete description of this format update.